San Francisco Bay Area

 Support Circle: An Actionable Approach to Self-Care

 The Tenderloin has long welcomed people of all backgrounds.
-From being an entertainment destination during the Gold Rush to safe haven for LGBT activism in the 1960s and 70s, today’s Tenderloin embraces a genuine mix of old and new.
-The Tenderloin is a culturally diverse and enduring working class neighborhood that remains one of the most vibrant and affordable choices for San Francisco's newcomers.
+From being an entertainment destination during the Gold Rush to safe haven for LGBT activism in the 1960s and 70s, today’s Tenderloin celebrates its history.
+The Tenderloin is a culturally diverse and enduring working class neighborhood that remains one of the most vibrant and affordable choices for newcomers.